 The problem I have is the Laserjet 5 has a Centronics parallel port on it but my new 11 HP desktop computer doesn’t have a parallel printer port.

 Do you know of any way I can connect this old printer to this computer?

 Rick’s answer: Barry, I agree with your opinion about the HP Laserjet 5.
-It really was an awesome printer!
+It really was an awesome printer in its day.

 Now, to answer your question…

-Now that we have the answer to your actual question out of the way, I feel that I need to mention a couple of potential caveats for you to consider before you lay out the cash for a new toner cartridge and the adapter of your choice:
+Now that we have the answer to your actual question out of the way, I feel that I need to mention a couple of potential caveats for you to consider before you lay out the cash for a new toner cartridge and adapter cable:

 1 – Although your old laser printer was working just fine when you stopped using it, it might not work very well today.